-This crypto surveillance startup — ‘We’re bomb sniffing dogs’ — just raised Series A funding – TechCrunch
+This crypto monitoring startup — ‘We’re bomb-sniffing dogs’ — just raised Series A funding – TechCrunch

 AM: I’m conflicted about how much can we share of our clients’ private data.
 But one thing we’re seeing is [a surge in] account extraction attacks, which is when through different ways, bad actors are able to gain access to an account’s funds and are able in a sophisticated way to trade out of the exchange or broker dealer or custodian.
 That’s happening in different social engineering-related ways, but we’re able, through account deviation and account profiling, to alert the exchange or broker dealer or financial institution we’re working with to avoid that.

 We’re about detection and prevention, not about tracing [what went wrong and where] after the fact.
 And we can do that regardless of knowing even personal identifiable information about that account.
 It’s not about the name or the IP address; it’s all about the attributes of trading.
-In fact, if we have an exchange in Hong Kong that’s experiencing a pump-and-dump on a certain coin pair, we can preemptively warn the rest of our client base so they can take steps to prepare and protect themselves.
+In fact, if we have an exchange in Hong Kong that’s experiencing a pump and dump on a certain coin pair, we can preemptively warn the rest of our client base so they can take steps to prepare and protect themselves.

 TC: On the prevention front, could you also stop that activity on the Hong Kong exchange?
 Are you empowered by your clients to step in if you detect something anomalous?

-AM: We’re bomb sniffing dogs, so we’re not coming to disable the bot.
+AM: We’re bomb-sniffing dogs, so we’re not coming to disable the bot.
 We know how to take the data and point out manipulation, but it’s then up to the financial institution to handle the case.

 Pictured above: Seated left to right is CTO Praveen Kumar and CEO Asaf Meir.
 Standing is COO Chen Arad.